MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/import-asn-data-entity.md

 ---
-title: Import inbound ASNs through the V3 data entity
+title: Import inbound ASNs through the V3 and V5 data entity
 description: This article explains how to manage the import of inbound advanced shipping notices (ASNs) through the Inbound ASN data entity.
 author: GalynaFedorova
 ms.date: 05/11/2022